 - Explore the exhibition and discover the story of Bomber Command under your own steam.

 - Clipboards, pencil’s and paper are available on request.

-- Learn about the IBCC and why we stand here with a guided tour from one of our expert education tour guides.
+- Learn about the IBCC and Bomber Command with a guided tour from one of our expert education tour guides.

 - You are welcome to eat your pack lunches in the grounds (only food purchased on site to be eaten in the Hub Café).

 For more information and to book your visit contact the learning team on Learning@internationalbcc.co.uk

 Please visit the resources page to download more information about our schools offer including- a risk assessment, FAQs and pre/post visit activity ideas.